 One of the first decisions that any breast augmentation patient needs to make is the type of fill you want in your implant:

 There are pros and cons to each.
 As mentioned, Dr. Doherty typically places silicone gel breast implants as they tend to look and feel more natural.
 However, some patients do not like the idea of a foreign substance in the body.
 Saline is naturally occurring, but these implants can be more palpable in some patients.
-The Ideal Implant is a saline implant that acts more like silicone gel so it can be a good option for patients who do not want silicone.
 All implants, however, have a silicone shell that surrounds the fill.

 The main benefit of saline is that if it ruptures, you will know immediately as your breast will deflate.
 With silicone, the only way to tell if there is a leak is with an MRI.
 That is why it is called a silent rupture.
 It’s important to keep in mind that while all implants have a very low rupture rate, this rate is actually slightly higher with a saline implant than a silicone implant.
 The FDA also recommends that all patients with silicone gel implants have an MRI 5 years after their implants are placed, and then every 2-3 years after that in order to monitor for silent ruptures.

 Silicone Gel Breast Implants Are Safe

 Over the last two decades, the safety of silicone implants has gotten a lot of media attention.
 For a while, they were even taken off the market only to then be proven, through numerous medical studies, to be safe.
 Today’s silicone gel breast implants are even safer and more studied than those in the past.
 The outside shell is stronger so it is less likely to develop a rip or tear, and the fill has a thicker consistency so even if an unlikely leak does occur, your body is not going to be “flooded” with silicone.
 Also, modern outside shells are known to be less reactive than in the past.
 Patients tolerate this much better.